b-neel/b-neel.github.io/index.md

 With a physicist’s background, an endless curiosity about the world around, as well as strong experimental skills, I question those objects, their behaviors, interactions and consequences in our everyday lives.
 Bubbles.
 Drops.
 And also Clouds.
 Grains.
 Sand.
-I presently work as a postdoc with Véronique Roig and Patricia Ern in [IMFT](https://www.imft.fr/asi-aerodynamique-sillages-interactions/), on 2D bubbles squeezed in a Hele-Shaw cell.
+I presently work as a postdoc with Véronique Roig and Patricia Ern at [IMFT](https://www.imft.fr/asi-aerodynamique-sillages-interactions/), on 2D bubbles squeezed in a Hele-Shaw cell.